 Security must also be set up for parents and students to access.
 For Parents and Students to fully utilize the Academic Plan Entry page be sure Portal Group permissions are set according to the security section above.

 Once security, Academic Plan options, and Portal Options have been set up correctly, students and parents may add and remove individual courses from their plan.
+However, any Courses/Subject areas that have been locked cannot be changed.
 After all courses have been added or removed by the student or parent as appropriate, the student should click the Submit My Plan For Counselor Review button.
 This will mark the plan as Pending Approval which the counselor needs to approve later.
 If the student forgets to click the button, it will appear to the counselor as Pending Submission.
 The submitted courses appear with the 'Added Item' color coding.

 Academic Plan Approval